alussana/WebXiv/README.md

   git clone https://github.com/alussana/WebXiv.git
   ```

 * Create `conf/.htpassword` to set up your own credentials to access your files from the WWW.
-Replace `username` and `password` with your username and password.
+Replace `username` with your username.

   ```
-  echo "username:password" > WebXiv/conf/.htpasswd
+  htpasswd -c WebXiv/conf/.htpasswd username
   ```

+  You will be prompted to enter your password.

 * Create `telegram_bot/.env` to store the API token used by the WebXiv Telegram bot, and an authorized Telegram user ID.
 If you don't have a token, talk with the [Botfather](https://telegram.me/botfather) to get one.
 If you don't know your user ID, talk with the [Json Dump Bot](https://t.me/jsondumpbot) to retrieve it.